marifdemirtas/pfp-ebooks/_sources/codereading-1.rst

-Exercise: Understanding Queries Written By Others
+Exercise: Managing Spotify Databases
 ================================

-You are working for a music streaming service.
+You are working for Spotify.
 One of your coworkers shared the following queries with you, and asked you to interpret the output in a report.
+However, they did not comment their code, and it looks like they are offline, so you need to figure out what this does.

 Look at the code and describe what the queries might be doing.

 .. activecode:: streaming_ex
     :language: sql